Hands-on Activity: Backyard Weather Station

 Air Masses and Weather Fronts

 We use the term "air mass" to describe a large body of air in which all the air within that body has the same temperature, pressure and humidity.
-So, when the sun shines (or does not shine) on different air masses and causes them to warm up or cool down, the densities of the air masses change, and they actually move around the atmosphere.
+So, when the sun shines (or does not shine) on different air masses and causes them to warm up or (cool down), the densities of the air masses change.
+More specifically, warm air rises (due to low density) and generally creates low pressure zones, while cold air sinks (due to high density).
+Wind is really the movement of air from high to low pressure.
+So, when the sun heats up parts of our atmosphere unevenly, it causes them to actually move around the atmosphere!
 This movement of air masses creates what is known as a weather front.
 A weather front is a transition zone between two air masses.
 Figure 3 illustrates the flow of warm and cold air associated with both types of fronts.

 A cold front is a warm-cold air boundary where the cold air replaces the warm air.
 As a cold front moves into an area, the heavier cold air pushes under the warm air that it is replacing.
 The warm air (with more moisture) becomes cooler as it rises.
 If the rising air is humid enough, the water vapor it contains condenses into clouds, and precipitation may fall.